mapbox/mapbox-gl-native/ios/docs/pod-README.md

 If your application targets iOS 7.x, you’ll need to install the static framework instead:

 1. Open the project editor and select your application target.
 Drag `Mapbox.framework` from the `static` folder into the “Embedded Binaries” section of the General tab.
+(Don’t drag it into the “Linked Frameworks and Libraries” section; Xcode will add it there automatically.)
 In the sheet that appears, make sure “Copy items if needed” is checked, then click Finish.

 1. Add the following Cocoa Touch frameworks and libraries to the “Linked Frameworks and Libraries” section:

    - `GLKit.framework`
    - `ImageIO.framework`
    - `MobileCoreServices.framework`
-   - `QuartzCore.framework`
-   - `SystemConfiguration.framework`
-   - `libc++.tbd`
-   - `libsqlite3.tbd`
-   - `libz.tbd`

 1. In the Build Settings tab, add `-ObjC` to the “Other Linker Flags” (`OTHER_LDFLAGS`) build setting.